DocBohn/CowPi_documentation/docs/source/construction/nano/microcontroller/ide-mk1e.rst

 -   Using the :ref:`mk1fArduinoIDE` on your personal laptop
 -   Using :ref:`mk1eVSCodeWithPlatformIO` on your personal laptop
--   Using PlatformIO on a lab computer
+-   Using :ref:`mk1eTerminalServer` on a Terminal Server
--   Using PlatformIO on a terminal server
+-   Using PlatformIO on a lab computer (this option is not yet available)

 ..
 TODO:: Describe lab computer & terminal server options